 It’s important for you to be active with your personal brand, but quantity alone won’t bring you success.
 You can’t measure the effectiveness of your personal promotion in the number of tweets you post or LinkedIn connections you make.

 The prosperity of a personal brand is determined by the quality of relationships it can produce.
 It’s measured in how much value your content contributes to a conversation.
 So, don’t get distracted by the amount of people who know who you are.
 Focus on developing quality and the quantity will follow.

 Do Define Your Audience and Speak to Them

 Chances are the work you do or the content you create isn’t meant for everybody – and that’s okay!
 It’s actually better to target your personal brand promotion to a specific audience.

 You may not know who your audience is yet.
-Once you start promoting your brand and seeing the people who respond, you’ll get a clear idea of who’s interested io what you have to say.
-Start conversations with your audience.
+Once you start promoting your brand and seeing the people who respond, you’ll get a clear idea of who’s interested in what you have to say.
+So, start conversations with your audience.
 Answer their questions, offer advice and demonstrate your expertise in the process.
 Figure out what works and how you can replicate that success.
-Be ready to learn on the fly and make adjustments as you promote your personal brand.
+So, be ready to learn on the fly and make adjustments as you promote your personal brand.